Philistines: Deuteronomistic history

 Judges 13:1 tells that the Philistines dominated the Israelites in the times of Samson, who fought and killed over a thousand.
-According to 1 Samuel 5–6, they even captured the Ark of the Covenant for a few months.
+According to 1 Samuel 5, they even captured the Ark of the Covenant and held it for several months; in 1 Samuel 6, the return of the Ark to the Israelites of Beth Shemesh is described.

-A few biblical texts, such as the Ark Narrative and stories reflecting the importance of Gath, seem to portray Late Iron I and Early Iron II memories.
+A number of biblical texts, like the stories reflecting Philistine expansion and the importance of Gath, seem to portray Late Iron Age I and Early Iron Age II memories.
 They are mentioned more than 250 times, the majority in the Deuteronomistic history, and are depicted as among the arch-enemies of the Israelites, a serious and recurring threat before being subdued by David.
+Not all relations were negative, with the Cherethites and Pelethites, who were of Philistine origin, serving as David's bodyguards and soldiers.

-The Bible paints the Philistines as the main enemy of the Israelites (prior to the rise of the Neo-Assyrian Empire and Neo-Babylonian Empire) with a state of almost perpetual war between the two.
-The Philistine cities lost their independence to Assyria, and revolts in the following years were all crushed.
-They were subsequently absorbed into the Neo-Babylonian Empire and the Achaemenid Empire, and disappeared as a distinct ethnic group by the late 5th century BC.
+The Aramean, Assyrian and Babylonian threat eventually took over, with the Philistines themselves falling victim to these groups.
+They were conquered by the Neo-Babylonian Empire and the Achaemenid Empire, and disappeared as a distinct ethnic group by the late 5th century BC.

 The Prophets

 Amos in 1:8 sets the Philistines / ἀλλοφύλοι at Ashdod and Ekron.
 In 9:7 God is quoted asserting that, as he brought Israel from Egypt, he also brought the Philistines from Caphtor.
 In the Greek this is, instead, bringing the ἀλλόφυλοι from Cappadocia.

 The Bible books of Jeremiah, Ezekiel, Amos and Zephaniah speak of the destruction of the Philistines.
+Jeremiah 47:4 describes the Philistines as the remnant of the Caphtorim because the latter were mysteriously destroyed, either by divine or man-made means.

 The following is a list of battles described in the Bible as having occurred between the Israelites and the Philistines: